GioBonvi/Infiltrate/README.md

  - a banner aletring about cookie use

  - music can be activated only if wanted (save Internet data)

+ - language can be changed more easily and during the game as well

 ## What's up next?